 Either click the 'Book Now' button above and fill in your details, or simply contact us and let us know which tour you're keen to join us on, and we'll send you a deposit invoice to secure your spot, along with the tour information booklet and our Booking Terms and Conditions.

 Fly from Punta Arenas to Puerto Williams.
-Enjoy a guided tour of the rustic port and beautiful surrounds before embarking Polar Pioneer in the late afternoon and setting sail along the Beagle Channel.
+Enjoy a guided tour of the rustic port and beautiful surrounds before embarking Polar Pioneer in the late afternoon and begin our journey to Antarctica and South Georgia.

-Between Puerto Williams and Falkland Islands you'll be entertained by the ceaseless flight of the many seabirds that follow in our wake.
-You may decide to join the whale watchers on the bridge, or just relax and read a favourite book.
+Between Puerto Williams and the Antarctic Peninsula you'll be entertained by the ceaseless flight of the many seabirds that follow in our wake.
+You may decide to join the whale watchers on the bridge, or just relax and read a favorite book.
 We'll be holding photography workshops to make sure everyone is up to speed with their camera settings.

 Settle into a short stint of life at sea as we navigate to South Georgia Island.
-You can keep a look out for whales and seabirds from the bridge deck or start going through your Falkland Is. photos in the comfortable lounge area with help to critique, cull & tweak your images.
-On the way we'll cross the Antarctic Convergence Zone where the outside temperature will plunge by perhaps 10 degrees in just a few hours.
-Here we'll encounter a multitude of southern seabirds including several species of albatross, shearwaters, skuas, petrels and prions.
-If time and weather conditions permit, we could pass close to Shag Rocks, a fascinating group of jagged rocky islets protruding from the sea.
+You can keep a look out for whales and seabirds from the bridge deck or start going through your Antarctica photos in the comfortable lounge area with help to critique, cull & tweak your images.

 We have the following five full days dedicated to photographing the beautiful and astoundingly abundant wildlife that cram every inch of this famous sub-Antarctic South Georgia island!
 Boasting 2 million Southern Fur Seals (95% of the world's population) and half of the world's population of Southern Elephant Seals all fighting for territories and defending their females on the gravelly beaches - it's a wonder there's room for anything else.
 Impossible numbers of huge King Penguins also crowd the beaches, and indeed will waddle curiously right up to you as you crouch there photographing everything that's going on.
 Albatross breed here too, along with several other species of penguins.
 The island is steeped in history, with abandoned whaling villages (where King Penguins now wander the streets and seals have taken ownership of the buildings) and even the grave site of Sir Ernest Shackleton - this was the island he so famously voyaged to in the tiny open boat 'James Caird' to rescue his companions marooned back near Antarctica on Elephant Island (where we'll visit next!).